jbodah/ruby_for_experienced_developers/README.md

 See [this overview](https://medium.com/zendesk-engineering/running-a-child-process-in-ruby-properly-febd0a2b6ec8)

 If you still don't want to use multiple processes, want good concurrency primitives (actors, channels, thread safety, pooling), and are okay with the caveats about the GIL then take a look at [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby)

+Other Ruby interpreters (such as JRuby, Rubinius, TruffleRuby) support parallel threads but may not have full MRI syntax compatibility

 ## Gems